Local railway company crests

 1840 - 1941

 Kings Heath Station on the Camp Hill Line was originally opened in 1840, along with the line itself under the Birmingham and Glouceter Railway, as Moseley Station.
 With the MR building of Moseley Station proper in 1867, this station changed its name to Kings Heath - more appropriate given its location.
-The station was, along with the others on this line, closed in 1941 as a 'wartime economy measure', never to reopen although the line remains functioning for goods traffic.
-The above photograph shows Kings Heath Station circa 1910 (photo: Birmingham Library).
+The station was, along with the others on this line, closed in 1941 as a 'wartime economy measure', never to reopen as a passenger concern - although it remained as a functioning goods station and coal yard until the close of the 1960s.
+The line remains functioning for goods traffic today but all traces of the station are long-gone; although plans for reopening the line for passenger servces get mooted every few years.
+The above photograph shows Kings Heath Station circa 1956 looking towards the City (photo: DJ Norton).

-Kings Heath station site looking towards the City Kings Heath station site looking South
+Kings Heath station site looking towards the City

 Google